kairozu/kairozu.github.io/updates/_posts/2021-04-15-aibo-japanese.md

     audio.play();
 }
 </script>
-When a Japanese version Aibo is imported into another country, it is difficult to register the Aibo with Sony (I believe Sony requires a Japanese account for payment) and/or change languages as a result.
-This is a compilation of Japanese Aibo commands to use with those Aibo (or any other Aibo set to communicate in Japanese :).
+This is a compilation of Japanese commands to use with the Aibo ERS-1000.
+It is meant to help both those who simply want to communicate in Japanese with their Aibo, and also those who cannot change the language due to complications involved with cloud access/registration/etc.
 <br /><br />
 The English given below is the English approximation of the Japanese command, <b>not the literal English version of the command</b>.
 The translations and phonetic attempts are best-effort, but many sounds and meanings don't have literal equivalents.
-I've tried to make this friendly to those without any familiarity with the Japanese language, but some of the phonetic descriptions are still a bit ambiguous -- please use the recordings to double check any pronunciation uncertainty.
+I've tried to make this friendly to those without any familiarity with the Japanese language, but some of the phonetic descriptions are still a bit ambiguous (e.g. below "bow" rhymes with "row") -- please use the recordings to double check any pronunciation uncertainty.
 Please let me know if you spot any errors or if you have questions: a@cryptogramber.com or <a href="https://twitter.com/cryptogramber">@cryptogramber</a>.
 <br /><br />
 Your best chances of being understood are when the Aibo isn't moving, and there isn't much background noise.
 Some of these will require cloud or premium access; I've made a note where I know that to be the case.
 <br /><br />